PropertyTechnology/PT-WebForm/README.md

 `kind`, mandatory
 ```
 The type of property listing - valid values are 'let' or 'sale'.

+To send a sales viewing lead  - {type : 'sales'}
+To send a lettings viewing lead - {type : 'viewing'}
 ```

 `enforced_leads`, optional
 ```
 A comma-separated list of lead types which should be created for this
 enquiry.

+For example
+To send a 'vendor valuation lead' - {type : 'sales' , enforced_leads : ['vendor' , 'market_appraisal']}
+To send a 'landlord valuation lead' -  {type : 'let' , enforced_leads : ['landlord' , 'market_appraisal']}
 ```

 `additional_info`, optional